 6.3A.3.3 Transmit ON/OFF time mask for inter-band CA

+6.6A.3.3.1 General

 For inter-band carrier aggregation with uplink assigned to two NR bands, the general output power ON/OFF time mask specified in clause 6.3.3.1 is applicable for each component carrier during the ON power period and the transient periods.
 The OFF period as specified in clause 6.3.3.1 shall only be applicable for each component carrier when all the component carriers are OFF.

+6.3A.3.3.2 Time mask for switching between two uplink carriers

+In addition to the requirements in 6.6A.3.3.1, the switching time mask specified in this sub-clause is applicable for an uplink band pair of a inter-band UL CA configuration when the field of capability uplinkTxSwitchingPeriod is present,……

 Issue 1-4: Additional requirements for CA option 2